UBC-MDS/DSCI_522-Age-and-Unemployment-Rates/CONDUCT.md

 * Demeaning or condescending language
 * Bullying
 * Public or private harassment
-* insults, curses, or name calling  of any sort
+* Insults, curses, or name calling of any sort
 * Any form of action that makes any individual feel unsafe or fearful.
 * Any other form of unprofessional conduct